Upgrade from Ubuntu 16.04 LTS to Ubuntu 16.10

 First, make sure you have a recent backup of your most important files on an external drive.
 Then you can start the upgrade process by running the Software & Updates application, which you will find in Unity Dash.

-The tool of the software will appear and tell you in a window:
+The software update tool will pop up and list you in a window:

 "The software on this computer is up to date.
 However, Ubuntu 16.10 is available (you have 16.04 LTS). ”

-Make it on the “Upgrade” button and follow the instructions on your screen.
-After the upgrade you will need to restart your computer.
+Click the "Upgrade" button and follow the instructions on your screen.
+You will need to restart your computer after the upgrade.

 Written by giorgos